-MetalK8s clusters require machines running CentOS / RHEL 7.6 or higher as their operating system.
+MetalK8s clusters require machines running CentOS/RHEL 7.6 or higher as their operating system.
 These machines may be virtual or physical, with no difference in setup procedure.
-The number of machines to setup depends on the chosen architecture (see Choosing a Deployment Architecture).
+The number of machines to set up depends on the architecture you chose in Choosing a Deployment Architecture.

-Machines must not be managed by any configuration management system (e.g. SaltStack, Puppet).
+Machines must not be managed by any configuration management system, such as SaltStack or Puppet.

-Warning: Distribution must be, as much as possible, left intact (no tuning, tweaking, configuration nor software installation).
+Warning: The distribution must be left intact as much as possible (do not tune, tweak, or configure it, or install any software).